Joining REACH FOR THE TOP and the SCHOOLREACH programmeELIGIBILITY

 - The first audible answer from a player is the only one acceptable and must come from the player designated by the quizmaster.

-- All teams and players are expected to conform with any additional rules which may be required in the case of special circumstances.
+- All teams and players are expected to conform to any additional rules, which may be required in the case of special circumstances.
 This is often the case when Schoolreach play moves to television as “Reach For The Top”.

-The National Rules are used at the National Finals of Reach For The Top/Schoolreach.All teams playing games should be aware of them before the season starts.
+The National Rules are used at the National Tournament and Finals of Reach For The Top/Schoolreach.All teams playing games should be aware of them before the season starts.